qualitydixon/Movie-Info/README.md

 # Movie Info
-Get information about your favorite movies using the OMDb API.

 ![alt text](http://g.recordit.co/l2KyKlTR8q.gif "Star Wars")

 LIVE DEMO (coming soon)

+## Built with...

+This project was made with React, React-Router, Webpack, Less, Axios, and Eslint (airbnb).

 ## Installation

-Fork and clone this repo.
+Fork and clone this repo, run `npm install`, then `npm run start`.
+You will see the project at `http://localhost:8080/` in your browser.

 ## Todo